-Teacher in charge of subject: Miss Clapperton
+Teacher in charge of subject: Miss Clapperton HOLA in charge of subject: Miss Clapperton

-HOLA in charge of subject: Miss Clapperton
+The Year 10 Visual Art course will allow students to experience and experiment with a variety of media, techniques and art making tools.
+Each term there will be a new focus in which students will develop different practical skills such as drawing, painting, sculpture or collage.

-The Year 10 Visual Art course will allow the students to experience and experiment with a variety of media, techniques and tools for particular art-making purposes.
-The students will generate, develop and refine visual ideas in a body of work in response to different motivations.
-Students will have the opportunity to identify and analyse the processes, procedures, and art-making traditions of other artists and to relate their findings to their own and their peer's artworks.
-Each student completes a painted Ukulele/Skateboard unit which is displayed in the end of year Art Exhibition.
+Along with practical skills, students will learn how to generate and develop ideas in response artist models, research, subject matter and cultural influences.
+Each student completes a painted Skateboard unit which is displayed in the end of year Art Exhibition.
 Students are able to keep their completed items at the end of the course.